harness/harness-cli/CONTRIBUTING.md

 The Harness CLI is a Go module that interacts heavily with the [Harness API](https://apidocs.harness.io/).
 Most functionality requires authentication to a Harness account (SaaS or self-managed).
 You can sign up for free account [here](https://app.harness.io/auth/#/signup?utm_source=harness_io&utm_medium=cta&utm_campaign=platform&utm_content=main_nav).

+### Building and testing locally
 1. Ensure you have Go [installed](https://go.dev/doc/install) (version >= 1.19).
-1. [Fork](https://github.com/harness/harness-cli/fork) this repository, then [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) locally.
+2. [Fork](https://github.com/harness/harness-cli/fork) this repository, then [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) locally.
-2. Navigate into the project directory.
+3. Navigate into the project directory.
   ```shell
    cd harness-cli/
   ```
-3. Make your desired changes to the source code.
+4. Make your desired changes to the source code.
-4. From the `harness-cli/` directory, compile a new executable with your changes.
+5. From the `harness-cli/` directory, compile a new executable with your changes.
   ```shell
    go build -o harness
   ```
-5. Run and test your changes.
+6. Run and test your changes.
   ```shell
   ./harness [global options] command [command options] [arguments...]
   ```
-6. If contributing, push to your fork and [submit a pull request](https://github.com/harness/harness-cli/pulls).
+7. If contributing, push to your fork and [submit a pull request](https://github.com/harness/harness-cli/pulls).
 Include relevant output and/or screenshots from local tests.